Slaughter (band): History

 Kelly's legal troubles ended and the band committed to their next album.
 In 1997, Revolution was released.
 The album featured a more eclectic and psychedelic sound, but failed to make an impact.
 On February 5, 1998, tragedy struck when guitarist Tim Kelly was killed in an auto accident in the Arizona desert.
 This deeply affected the group, but they were committed to continue with the band.
 Dave Marshall briefly performed as a touring guitarist for Slaughter in Japan.
 In 1998, they hired Jeff Blando as Kelly's replacement and began working on their next album.
 A live album titled Eternal Live was released featuring some of the band's last performances with Kelly.

 In 1999, they released the album Back to Reality, featuring Blando as the new guitarist.
 Blando was previously in Left For Dead and Saigon Kick.
 Slaughter continues to play many rock package tours with other acts that saw prominence during the glam era of the 1980s and early 1990s.
 During the summer of 1999, while on the "Rock Never Stops Tour" (which included Ted Nugent and Night Ranger), Slaughter saw some of their previous singles on compilation albums.
 The VH-1 album "Power Ballads" included "Fly To The Angels"; "Up All Night" was included on Rhino Records "Hard Hitters".
 Slaughter also took part in the Summer 2000 "Poison, Cinderella, Dokken and Slaughter" tour.

 In 2001, Slaughter was a part of the "Voices of Metal" tour featuring Vince Neil of Mötley Crüe, Ratt, and Vixen.
 Mark Slaughter and Dana Strum's former Vinnie Vincent Invasion bandmate Bobby Rock played as a touring drummer for Slaughter, filling in for Blas Elias on some shows of the Rock Never Stops Tour.
 In April 2004, Slaughter released a DVD-A entitled Then and Now that features 12 songs and 50 photos of the band over the years.
 Slaughter also released a DVD that features all of the music videos and behind the scenes footage during the 2004 season.

 On July 13, 2007, Slaughter performed at glam metal festival Rocklahoma.
 However, Strum and Blando were not present during the band's performance, though they did perform with Vince Neil the following night.
 At the end of January 2008 Slaughter performed a show at Motley Cruise, a four-day cruise in the Caribbean with Vince Neil, Skid Row, Ratt, Endeverafter, Lynam.

 Slaughter continues to tour and in 2017 they are scheduled to appear on the Monsters of Rock cruise and at Rocklahoma along with several other scheduled concerts.

+In other media

+In "The Graduates", a 1991 episode of the American sitcom Full House, widowed family patriarch Danny Tanner attends a Slaughter concert along with Kirsten, a much younger intern from his workplace with whom he is briefly romantically involved.